ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 Otherwise, the handler responds with a 2.05 (Content) Stale Sender IDs Response.
 The payload of the response is formatted as defined below, where SKEW = (V' - V + 1).

-* The Group Manager considers ITEMS as the current number of sets stored in the collection of stale Sender IDs associated with the group (see {{sssec-stale-sender-ids}}).
+* The Group Manager considers ITEMS as the current number of sets of stale Sender IDs for the group (see {{sssec-stale-sender-ids}}).

 * If SKEW > ITEMS, the Stale Sender IDs Response MUST NOT have a payload.